rtrier/kvportal/README.md

 ### Overlays WFS and GeoJSon ###

 Features can be classified by mapserver syntax.
-The attributes display name can be specified.
+The attribute display name can be specified.

 Popup can be specified like _**"popup": "${att_name01} AnyText ${att_name02}"**_